The CW and CBS show mixed Thanksgiving TV ratings results

 The preliminary Thanksgiving TV ratings are in, with CBS and The CW showing mixed results.
 Fans of Supernatural and Arrow fear what the results could mean, while Young Sheldon fans are happy with the outcome.
-Meanwhile, NBC show good results with Thursday Night Football, as expected.
+Meanwhile, NBC showed good results with Thursday Night Football, as expected.

 Thanksgiving is usually a time when primetime networks take their shows off the air, opting for reruns instead.
 The CW may wish that it had chosen to do this, considering the slump its two shows took.
-According to Deadline, Supernatural and Arrow both saw series lows, with a 57% and 40% drop respectively.
+According to Deadline, Supernatural and Arrow both saw series lows, with a 57 percent and 40 percent drop respectively.
 Supernatural especially had a major plot-driven episode with shocking returns, making the drop in viewing figures hurt even more.

 There is hope for fans that The CW will view the episodes as holiday specials.
 This will mean they’re not included in the average viewership for the seasons as a whole.
 However, cancellations for both shows are very unlikely, considering they remain two of the strongest overall on the network.